overclocked-2124/Overwatch-OS-EDR/README.md

 ## 🎯 Overview

-Project Watchtower is an educational and practical implementation of a userspace EDR system.
-It demonstrates how security monitoring tools can intercept and analyze process behavior without kernel modifications.
+Project Overwatch is an educational and practical implementation of a userspace EDR system.
+It demonstrates how security monitoring tools can intercept and analyze process behavior using `ptrace`, without kernel modifications.

 ### Why Userspace?

 - **Safe**: No kernel modifications that could crash the system
 - **Portable**: Works on any Linux system with ptrace support
 - **Educational**: Clear, well-documented implementation
-- **Practical**: Real-world detection capabilities
+- **Practical**: Real-world detection capabilities for single-process monitoring

 ---